globalcoffeeplatform/Delta-DataWarehouse-Documentation/docs/source/explanation.rst

    **Allowed values**: '1.0.0'

-**Optional**

-The version number of the schema.
-When not provided the latest version of the schema will be used to validate the dataset.
+The version number of the schema based on which the data is stored.

 1.3 Production year